-Sometimes babies born at 22 weeks are born quickly and before the mother can be moved to a Level 6 hospital.
-In this situation, the only option will be to provide the baby comfort care from birth.
+Sometimes babies born at 23 weeks are born quickly and before the mother can be moved to a Level 6 hospital.
+In this situation, the baby will be transferred to a newborn intensive care unit soon after birth, if the baby is stable to transfer.